cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 The following Primo URL is an OpenURL link, which means *Primo* follows the OpenURL standards.
 (See [ANSI/NISO Z39.88-2004 (R2021) The OpenURL Framework for Context-Sensitive Services][nisoOpenURL].
-It is composed of various fields and values that make up the metadata.
+It is composed of fields and values that make up the metadata.
 For readability, I have broken up the URL into individual lines by metadata fields.
 The metadata fields begin after the `openurl?` keyword: